-In order to keep the cables out of the path of the arrow, and the archer’s arm, a cable guard is used.
+In order to keep the cables out of the path of the arrow, and the archer’s arm, a cable guard, or roller guard, is used.
 This guard pulls the cables off to the side in order to provide clearance for the arrow.

 Axle to Axle Length

 While axle-to-axle length isn’t a physical part of a bow, it is something commonly referenced when talking about bows.
 Commonly referred to as “ATA” length, this is the distance between the axles that run through the cams and limbs while the bow is at rest.

 Most flagship bows these days seem to have about a 30″- 33″ ATA length.
 Most treestand hunters will prefer this length and possible something a little longer as well.
 And most ground blind hunters and people that hunt out west where there’s more hiking and climbing, will prefer a more compact bow, usually around 27″ – 30″ axle to axle.

 Many target archer’s prefer using a bow with a longer ATA length, anywhere from 38″ – 42″ seems to be the norm.
 The reason they use a longer bow is because a bow with a longer ATA length will generally be more stable when at full draw.
 So in return, a smaller bow might be more compact and easier to lug around on a hunt, but you are losing a little bit of stability when choosing a bow that has a smaller ATA.

 The primary job of the limb pocket is to hold the bow limb securely in place.
 Limb pockets are often made from machined aluminum, although sometimes they are made of durable ABS plastic or other materials.